Author: Ameeba

 Conceptual Example Code

-Below is a conceptual example of how this vulnerability might be exploited using a POST request:
+Below is a conceptual example of how the vulnerability might be exploited using a malicious payload in a POST request:

 Host: target.example.com